 3-2.
 Study Materials

 3-3.
-Scorecard: Contestants will write answers on answer sheets before transfering to bubble sheets.
+Scorecard: Contestants will have the option to write answers on answer sheets before transferring to bubble sheets.

 STATE CONTEST: Universal Form C, front page